Start typing to filter down your FAQ results

 Close

-- We will collect identity information from you, where relevant, to ensure that we avoid any conflict of interest developing between our customers in the future.
+- Prevent Conflict of Interest: where relevant, we collect identity information to ensure that we avoid any conflict of interest between our customers in the future.

 When we collect your data and how long we keep it for